• Home

 (e) "Poor" means the faculty member falls significantly below disciplinary and department/unit expectations for the relevant rank.

-Relation to the Annual Evaluation.
-The History of Art Department’s faculty evaluation committee conducts post-tenure review pursuant to the department’s Faculty Evaluation Policy and in accordance with College policies, separately from and in addition to the usual annual review.
+The Kress Foundation Department of Art History's faculty evaluation committee conducts post-tenure review pursuant to the department’s Faculty Evaluation Policy and in accordance with College policies, separately from and in addition to the usual annual review.
 A faculty member undergoing post-tenure review submits two distinct sets of documents to the faculty evaluation committee at the same time (per the standard January 24 deadline): 1) their post-tenure review Faculty Member Statement and curriculum vitae; and 2) their annual report for the previous year.
 The faculty evaluation committee produces the post-tenure review Unit Committee Report and delivers it to the department chair.
 The department chair produces the post-tenure review Chair/Director Evaluation Summary, and delivers it to the faculty member undergoing post-tenure review.
 The chair also delivers to that faculty member a letter evaluating the faculty member’s performance during the past year.

 The chair will discuss the post-tenure review Unit Committee Report and Chair/Director Evaluation Summary with the faculty member.
 This discussion should concentrate on the future professional development of the faculty member with an aim toward enhancing meritorious work and improving less satisfactory performance, including adoption of a performance improvement plan, if necessary.
 Any action on the review that is within the scope of the Faculty Evaluation Policy must be taken under that policy.

-Joint Appointments.
 The faculty member will provide both units with copies of the Faculty Member’s Statement section of the post-tenure review File (reflecting the representative effort in each unit) and a current curriculum vitae.
 The review goes forward with each unit preparing a separate committee evaluation summary and considerations by each chair and/or director to the dean.
 Each unit will submit their review materials directly to the College Dean’s Office.
 In the case of a jointly appointed faculty and unclassified academic staff member outside of the College, the primary unit is responsible for the administrative protocols of engaging the secondary unit in the solicitation and collection of feedback relative to the evaluation of performance expectations in the secondary unit.

 No person may serve on the committee if their spouse or partner is scheduled for review.
 If the chair/director is the spouse or partner of the faculty member under review, the “Chair or Director Evaluation Summary” shall be conducted by the Divisional Associate Dean.
 A committee member who believes that there may be a conflict of interest should withdraw from the committee.
 If a faculty member who is undergoing review believes that there is a conflict of interest, that faculty member may object to the inclusion of a member.
 If the member declines to withdraw, the remaining committee members shall consider the basis for the alleged conflict and decide the matter.
 If a committee member withdraws or is removed based on a conflict of interest, the chair will name a replacement.

-Preparation of the File: Review will be conducted on the basis of a file that summarizes a faculty member’s teaching/advising, scholarship, and service.
+Review will be conducted on the basis of a file that summarizes a faculty member’s teaching/advising, scholarship, and service.
 In contrast to evaluation for promotion and tenure, copies of publications and original student evaluations are not required.
 Also, outside reviews of scholarship should not be submitted.
 Forms for this process can be downloaded from the website of the College Dean’s Office.

 Using the Faculty Member Statement, the faculty member under review shall provide a brief narrative statement of their accomplishments in teaching/advising, scholarship, and service during the review period as they relate to the faculty member's long-term career path and goals.
 In addition, the faculty member shall submit a current curriculum vitae and a list of additional activities not covered on the curriculum vitae.
 The chair will furnish copies of the faculty member’s annual evaluation letters for the six years during the review period.